tdauth/wc3-mock-system/README.md

 Download [this example map](./wc3tauntsystem1.0.w3x) to try the system.

+The map uses the AI extension allowing to you not only to taunt the other players but to command your allies.

+## Features

+* Easy to use without any dependencies or much effort.
+* Provides many standard chat commands.
+* Supports standard sounds from Warcraft III.
+* Predefined collections of standard Warcarft III sounds.
+* Multiple aliases per taunt.
+* Mute player texts and sounds.
+* Cooldowns to avoid spamming.
+* Enable taunts per player only.
+* Supports a quest per player listing all available chat commands.
+* Highly configurable via options and callbacks.
+* Non-leaking.
+* AI commands support.

 ## Standard Chat Commands

 By default, the system provides some useful chat commands for taunting.